 The programme is open to any homeless individual who feel they would benefit from a Resettlement Programme which is designed to prepare people for independent living.
 Places on the programme are available through direct access interviews with a member of the team or through a referral from a statutory or voluntary agency.

 The Resettlement programme promotes the opportunity to help residents develop a number of key skills through group work and counselling support.
+All your dreams may come true with kostenlose spiele ohne anmeldung.
+All the variety of present day betting holds back available for you!

 The Resettlement Team and the resident will work closely with voluntary and statutory agencies to promote independence and life-skills.
 The Resettlement Team also co-ordinate with those same agencies in maintaining support for the resident for when they move-on from the Centre.